tranquilit/pltis_uicomponents/README.md

 ### TTisSearchEdit Component

-Based on simple TEdit component, this is our improved version specifically made for WAPT Enterprise version.
+Based on simple TEdit component, this is our improved version specifically made for WAPT Enterprise.

 Main Features: